sguldemond/homelab/README.md

 - Tailscale VPN
     - Access cluster from outside for remote development
+- MetalLB
+    - Replace the built-in ServiceLB of K3s
+    - Closer to a production setup
 - Autoscaling pods based on activity
     - Demo via interactive UI on My Portal
 - Kafka API implementation with Redpanda
+- Proxmox VE
+    - More nodes for the cluster
+    - Setup networking for nodes
+    - Setup failover for nodes

 ## Experiments